Financial Literacy: The Life Skill Schools Don't Teach

 Equity (Stocks)

-Ownership in business.
+Owning a share in a business.
 High risk, High return (11-13%).
-Best for goals > 5 years (Retirement, Kids).
+Best for long-term goals like Kids' Education or Retirement.

 Debt (Fixed Income)